madison-college-rails/git-workshop-spring-2014/basics.md

 It also highlights some of the differences of git from subversion.

 The workshop is meant for one teacher and several students.
+It takes about two hours and a half to complete with five students.
 What the teacher and students must do is indicated in bold.
+Instructions preceded by *Each student in turn...* must be executed one student at a time to avoid conflicts (or cause them when it is the purpose of the exercise).

 Placeholders like `<USERNAME>` must be filled out when typing commands.

 * [Configuration](#configuration)